What is aspiration?

-- Oropharyngeal dysphagia occurs when your child has difficulty swallowing because of problems with their mouth, tongue, palate, larynx, or the muscle at the top of the esophagus.
-Oropharyngeal dysphagia can be caused by developmental issues, neurologic conditions, genetic syndromes, or problems with anatomy.
-Children who are born prematurely or who have had surgery on the heart, lungs, or chest may also have a higher risk for the condition.
-However, some children with oropharyngeal dysphagia do not have these risk factors.
+- Oropharyngeal discoordination occurs when your child has difficulty swallowing because of problems with their mouth, tongue, palate, larynx, or the muscle at the top of the esophagus.
+This is mainly due to immaturity and developmental issues.
+Children who are born premature or who have had surgery on the heart, lungs, or chest may also have a higher risk for the condition.

-If your child’s doctor suspects the aspiration is due to dysphagia, they may perform one or more tests to evaluate swallowing, including:
+If your child’s doctor or speech-language pathologist suspects the aspiration, they should perform a physical examination and one or more tests to evaluate swallowing, including:

 - videofluoroscopic swallow study (VFSS), also known as a modified barium swallow study (MBS)

 - Your child is given small amounts of a liquid or solid that contains barium (a chalky liquid that will show up on an x-ray).
 They are seated upright or in the position that you feed them in at home.
 A series of moving picture x-rays are taken to evaluate what happens as your child swallows the food or drink

 - Fiberoptic endoscopic evaluation of swallowing (FEES) exam: A flexible camera is passed through your child’s nose and is used to see parts of the throat.
 Your child will eat and drink with the scope in place, and the speech-language pathologist and otolaryngologist will assess for aspiration.